Infinitely many hyperelliptic curves of small genus and small fixed rank, and of any genus and rank two: An answer to our question

-If the Jacobian of a curve is decomposable as a product of Jacobians of curves, then we reduce the problem of computing the rank to smaller genus curves, which is, in principle, way easier.
-We believe that the problem becomes much harder if we restrict the question for curves $C$ of genus two such that $\Jac(C)$ is absolutely simple, which gives the final question.
+If the Jacobian of a curve is decomposable as a product of Jacobians of curves, then we reduce the problem of computing the rank to smaller genus curves, which is, in principle, easier, even though, as we have seen, it also contains its own subtleties.
+Since we gave a construction of a decomposable Jacobian of a fixed positive rank, we posed a challenge in the previous version of this article as stated in June 2025 to find such examples of curves $C$ such that $\Jac(C)$ is absolutely simple.
+The breakthrough work of Koymans and Morgan \cite{KM25} resolves the following question (and in fact for any genus $g$).

-\begin{question} Is there an infinite family of curves $C$ of genus two or three with absolutely simple Jacobian such that the rank of $\Jac(C)(\Q)$ is equal to $1$ (or some other fixed positive integer)? \end{question}
+\begin{question} Is there an infinite family of curves $C/\Q$ of genus two or three with absolutely simple Jacobian such that the rank of $\Jac(C)(\Q)$ is equal to $1$ (or some other fixed positive integer)? \end{question}

+We keep the question as stated in its original form, as \cite[Theorem 1.1]{KM25} specifically cites the problem mentioned beforehand.
+We sincerely congratulate and thank them for solving the question stated above.